LondonJim/Create-Dungeon-Array/README.md

 `dungeonLvl = new CreateDungeonLvl(15, 15, 10, 40, false, 40, 15, 8)`

-creates a dungeon level 15x15, maximum hall length of 15, 40 halls in total, halls will always be 15 in length, 40% chance of 3x3 room created on an square created where available, 15% chance of door created where available, 8 items are randomly added)
+creates a dungeon level 15x15, maximum hall length of 10, 40 halls in total, halls will always be 10 in length (not up to but only 10 in length), 40% chance of 3x3 room created on an square (chance on squares where room can fit available), 15% chance of door created where available, 8 items are randomly added on empty squares

 Array numbers:
 ```